POETSII/tinsel/README.md

 // (A message of length n is comprised of n+1 flits) inline void tinselSetLen(uint32_t n);

+// Get pointer to thread's message slot reserved for sending volatile void* tinselSendSlot();

+// Get pointer to thread's extra message slot reserved for sending
+// (Assumes that HostLink has requested the extra slot) volatile void* tinselSendSlotExtra();

 // Determine if calling thread can send a message inline uint32_t tinselCanSend();